Yun Fu

 Design Critic in Urban Planning and Design

-Yun held the 2017 Sinclair Kennedy Travelling Fellowship for his work on the Structural Basis of Contemporary Architecture in the Asia Pacific, and was a Confucius Scholar at Peking University in 2016, working on the opportunities and limits of reconstruction in the Sinosphere.
-He received a doctoral degree from Harvard University in 2020, serving as class marshal, and had previously received a MArch I AP with Distinction from Harvard GSD with the AIA Henry Adams Medal, and a BAs from UNSW Sydney with the AIA Undergraduate Design Medal, the Dean’s Award, and the Eric Daniels Prize in Residential Design.
-He was a New Zealand National Scholar in Mathematics with Calculus and Fine Arts in Painting.
+Originally from Taiwan and New Zealand, and trained in Sydney, London, and Boston, Yun has held the Rome Prize Fellowship at the British School, studying the architecture of slowness, the Sinclair Kennedy Travelling Fellowship, examining the structural basis of architecture in the Pacific Rim, and served as the Confucius Visiting Scholar at Peking University, looking at the opportunities and limits of post-disaster reconstruction in the Sinosphere.
+He received a doctoral degree from Harvard University in 2020, serving as class marshal, and had previously received a Master of Architecture I (Advanced Placement) with Distinction from Harvard GSD with the AIA Henry Adams Medal, and a Bachelor of Architectural Studies from UNSW Sydney with the AIA Undergraduate Design Medal, the Dean’s Award, and the Eric Daniels Prize in Residential Design.

 Publications